 If you’re a traditionally published author, you don’t need to worry too much about which type of editor to employ or when.
 Your publisher will sort this out on your behalf, often in the background.
 You should still expect to be called upon for your input throughout the editorial process.
 Depending, of course, on what’s spelled out in your contract.

 As an indie author, you’re managing your own publishing project and you’re acting as your own publisher.
 The choice is all yours as to which type of editing you choose and at which stage.
-However,
+However, we can’t in all good conscience advise that you ever proceed to publishing without at least a couple of professional edit rounds.
+Unedited manuscripts are obvious to readers and negatively affect sales.
+Don’t you and your book deserve the best?

 Related blog: Five Ways You Can Work With Your Editor Like a Pro Today